mt-webdev/fizz-buzz-angular/README.md

 I directly went for a "single component" solution, as well as chose `standalone` just to safe some setup time.

-To easily fullfill the stop mechanism, I went for a `FormGroup` (combined with `FormBuilder`) & specified the submit behavior rules as `Validators`.
+To easily fullfill the stop mechanism, I went for a `FormGroup` (combined with `FormBuilder`) & specified the submit behavior rules via `Validators`.

 The last step was to subscribe to the "game$", but don't forget to `takeUntil(destroy)`.

 Regarding styling, I didn't spend much time and simply sprinkled a little tailwind here and there.

-The rest should be pretty buch straight forward.
+The rest should be pretty much straight forward.